NicolaasWeideman/SafeFR/README.md

-# BinFR
+# SafeFR
-Binary Find &amp; Replace: Find and replace a unique hexadecimal sequence in a binary file.
+Safe Find &amp; Replace: Find and replace a unique hexadecimal sequence in a file.

 ## Run Test Cases
 ```sh